Parasyte: Live-action films

 Hollywood's New Line Cinema had acquired the film rights to Parasyte in 2005, and a film adaptation was reported to be in the works, with Jim Henson Studios and Don Murphy allegedly in charge of production.
 New Line Cinema's option expired in 2013, prompting a bidding war in Japan.
 Film studio and distributor Toho won the rights, and decided to adapt the manga into a two-part live-action film series directed by Takashi Yamazaki.
 The first part, Parasyte: Part 1, was released in November 2014 and the second part, Parasyte: Part 2, was released in April 2015.

-Korean series adaptation
+Live-action TV series

 In August 2022, Netflix announced a South Korean series adaptation, titled Parasyte: The Grey.
-It will be directed by Yeon Sang-ho with Jeon So-nee, Koo Kyo-hwan and Lee Jung-hyun in leading roles.
+It is directed by Yeon Sang-ho and produced by Climax Studio and Wow Point, with Jeon So-nee, Koo Kyo-hwan and Lee Jung-hyun in leading roles.
+It premiered its six episodes worldwide on April 5, 2024.

 Reception

 Parasyte won the 17th Kodansha Manga Award for the general category in 1993.
 It also won the 27th Seiun Award for being the best manga of the year in 1996.
-On TV Asahi's Manga Sōsenkyo 2021 poll, in which 150.000 people voted for their top 100 manga series, Parasyte ranked 60th.
+On TV Asahi's Manga Sōsenkyo 2021 poll, in which 150,000 people voted for their top 100 manga series, Parasyte ranked 60th.